mohan27042007/Autonomous-Navigation-System-using-Camera-and-RP-Lidar/README.md

 ## Requirements
+Before we begin, This project requires two hardware devices:
+1. RpLidar(The version I used is A1M8)
+2. USB Camera(Any webcam is fine for testing)

 Detailed steps on how to use this repo is given in here: * [How to use](#how-to-use)

 Please satisfy with the following requirements on native or VM Linux in advance.